Man on Wire

 Man on Wire is a 2008 documentary film directed by James Marsh.
 The film chronicles Philippe Petit's 1974 high-wire walk between the Twin Towers of New York's World Trade Center.
 It is based on Petit's 2002 book, To Reach the Clouds, released in paperback with the title Man on Wire.
 The title of the film is taken from the police report that led to the arrest (and later release) of Petit, whose performance lasted for almost an hour.
 The film is crafted like a heist film, presenting rare footage of the preparations for the event and still photographs of the walk, alongside re-enactments (with Paul McGill as the young Petit) and present-day interviews with the participants, including Barry Greenhouse, an insurance executive who served as the inside man.

 Man on Wire competed in the World Cinema Documentary Competition at the 2008 Sundance Film Festival, where it won the Grand Jury Prize: World Cinema Documentary and the World Cinema Audience Award: Documentary.
 In February 2009, the film won the BAFTA for Outstanding British Film and the Independent Spirit Award for Best Documentary.
-To date, it became one of the six documentary films to ever sweep "The Big Four" critics awards (LA, NBR, NY, NSFC) and the only to win Academy Award for Best Documentary Feature.
+As of 2022, it is one of only six documentary films to ever sweep "The Big Four" critics awards (LA, NBR, NY, NSFC) and the only one of those to also win the Academy Award for Best Documentary Feature.

 Production

 The film's producer, Simon Chinn, first encountered Philippe Petit in April 2005 on BBC Radio 4's Desert Island Discs, after which he decided to try to acquire the film rights to Petit's book, To Reach the Clouds.
 After months of discussion, Petit agreed, with the condition that he could actively collaborate in the making of the film.

-In an interview conducted during the run of Man on Wire at the 2008 Tribeca Film Festival, director James Marsh explained that he was drawn to the story, in part, because it immediately struck him as "a heist movie", though, as Jean François, one of Petit's collaborators, said, "It may have been illegal...but it wasn’t wicked or mean."
+In an interview conducted during the run of Man on Wire at the 2008 Tribeca Film Festival, director James Marsh explained that he was drawn to the story, in part, because it immediately struck him as "a heist movie", though, as Jean François, one of Petit's collaborators, said, "It may have been illegal...but it wasn't wicked or mean."
 Marsh also said that, as a New Yorker, he saw the film as a gift to the city after the 9/11 attacks and hoped to hear people say after seeing the film that they would always think of Petit and his performance when recalling the World Trade Center's twin towers.
 Responding to a question about why the towers' destruction in the 2001 attacks is not mentioned in the film, Marsh explained that Petit's act was "incredibly beautiful" and it "would be unfair and wrong to infect his story with any mention, discussion or imagery of the Towers being destroyed."